 At Hamilton, we believe leadership can be taught.
 We offer many formal and informal opportunities for students to learn to take initiative; make informed, responsible and ethical decisions; and successfully organize and collaborate with others on shared projects and goals.
 In a recent survey, 79 percent of seniors said they served as a leader of a campus organization.

 AA leaders supervise small groups during Hamilton's wilderness pre-orientation program.
-They learn situational leadership theories and interactive teaching styles to provide an optimum learning environment for the 8-10 students on their trip.
+They learn situational leadership theories and interactive teaching styles to provide an optimum learning environment for the eight to 10 students on their trip.

 ASB is a student-run community service organization.
 Leaders learn basic leadership training, group facilitation strategies, problem-solving, mediation, discussion of relevant social issues, CPR and first aid.

 HAVOC is a student-run community service organization.
-Leaders participate in basic leader training, learn about organizational structure and event-planning, and meet weekly with the Director of Community Outreach.
+Leaders participate in basic leadership training, learn about organizational structure and event-planning and meet weekly with the director of community outreach.